gsnoep/megpy/README.md

 ```
 Or use the Python API, of which some examples can be found in /examples/.

-Join the repository to contribute or raise issues!
+To contribute, open a pull request or raise an issue!

 # Supported equilibrium formats
 - EQDSK [(g-file)](https://w3.pppl.gov/ntcc/TORAY/G_EQDSK.pdf) from EFIT, ESCO, CHEASE or LIUQE